MustardOS/mustardos.github.io/release/progress/pixie.md

 * Moved `favourite` nomenclature to `collection` for themes
 * Moved friendly folder to be a lowercase check
 * Moved frontend to use SDL2 instead of fbdev
+* Moved input tester values to use image glyphs instead of hardcoded font
 * Moved refresh timer intialisation
 * Optimised content loading for large item lists (_30k items load in < 1s_)
 * Optimised launch scripts for uniformity
 * Optimised task toolkit module
 * Reformatted theme initialisers
 * Removed active option in network as the network will always be active
+* Removed `awesome_small` font as it is no longer required
 * Removed favourites in favour of collections module
 * Removed file entries from showing in content explore root
+* Removed `gamepad` font as it is no longer required
 * Removed hardcoded device paths in archive manager
 * Removed hardcoded path in collection log
+* Removed referenced `gamepad` and `awesome_small` fonts
 * Removed SDL clear render routine in LVGL display window update
 * Renamed internal assign location definition for uniformity
 * Reserved `muOS-keys` as **Port 1** of controller in RetroArch